tobias-weiss-ai-xr/opendesk-edu/.gitlab/issue_templates/Default.md

     - [ ] Option 2a
     - [ ] Option 2b

+### 📅 Data persistence

+Are you using your own services for data persistence (required for production) or the openDesk bundles ones (development, test and evaluation only)?

+- [ ] Separate services configured via `databases.*` and `objectstore.*`
+- [ ] openDesk bundled "external services"

 ### 🔧 Tooling Versions
 - **Helm version (`helm version`)**: ___________
 - **Helmfile version (`helmfile --version`)**: ___________